hudou95/hudou95.github.io/_pages/about.md

   - Trustworthy large language models (truthfulness, safety, fairness), misinformation detection, harmful content detection

 # 🔥 News
+- *Feb.
+2025*: 📚 I served as an Area Chair for ACL ARR 2025.
+- *Jan.
+2025*: 🎖 I received the Baidu Scholarship (Global Top 40).
 - *Dec.
 2024*: 🎉 One paper is accepted at AAAI 2025.
-- *Dec.
-2024*: 🎖 I received the Director Scholarship (Excellent Prize).
 - *Nov.
 2024*: 🎖 I received the National Scholarship.
 - *May.
 2024*: 🎉 One paper is accepted at ACL 2024.
 - *Feb.
 2024*: 🎉 One paper is accepted at LREC-COLING 2024.
 Congrats to Yinan Bao!
 - *Dec.
 2023*: 🎉 One paper is accepted at ICASSP 2024.
 Congrats to Lingwei Wei!
 - *Dec.
 2023*: 🎉 One paper is accepted at AAAI 2024 (Oral).
-- *Dec.
-2023*: 📚 I served as an Area Chair for ACL ARR 2023.
 - *Jul.
 2023*: 🏆 I received the Best System Award at SemEval 2023 in Task 12.
 - *May.
 2023*: 🎉🎉 Two papers are accepted at ACL 2023.